JavanehBahrami/FaceID-Tuplet/README.md

 <img src="docs/images/tuplet_loss.jpg" alt="Triplet_loss Versue Tuplet_loss" height="498"/>

+here I used 8 tuplet of negative samples.

+--- Hard negative instead of random negative

 ### root structure

 ### Dataset
 I used a custom dataset for training.

+faces for each sample is cropped with MTCNN face detection model

 #### Dataset Distibution
 number of train: